Dhole/wallapop-rss/README.md

 # Usage

 The default listening port is 8080, but it can be changed with the first argument.
+The configuration file must be named `queries.toml` and be in the path where the main program is executed.

 ```
 ./main.py [PORT]